Windows Troubleshooter Failed or Not Working — Complete Fix Guide (With Extra Tips)

 Perform a Clean Boot

-• Use msconfig to disable all non-Microsoft services and startup programs.
+Use msconfig to disable non-Microsoft services and startup items.
+Restart and test again — this isolates conflicting software.

 Get-WindowsCapability -Online | Where-Object {$_.State -eq 'InstallFailed'} | Add-WindowsCapability -Online